Create a dashboard

 The new dashboard inherits the title and tags of the original map.
 To ensure that your dashboard is given a unique name in your ArcGIS Online organization, you'll add your initials.

 - In the Create new dashboard window, for Title, add your initials to the end of the default name.

 - Leave the summary and tags unchanged and click Create dashboard.

 The dashboard opens with a display of the web map.
 The application theme is currently set to Light.
 To make the bright map stand out, you'll change the theme to Dark.

 The application updates to the Dark theme.

-- For Element Background Color, click the color and choose a dark gray shade, like the one in the second column, fifth row (Hex value #242424).
+- For Element background color, click the color and choose a dark gray shade, such as the one in the second column, fifth row (Hex value #242424).